-As soon as a zero day is discovered, whether by manufacturers or security researchers, organizations are faced with a dilemma: transparency or secrecy?
+As soon as a zero-day is discovered, whether by manufacturers or security researchers, organizations are faced with a dilemma: transparency or secrecy?

 Manufacturers can communicate the gap openly and patch it quickly.
 Hackers, on the other hand, try to develop working exploits as quickly as possible, often much sooner than security managers can react.